 cases are always indicated explicitly.
 Similarly, a user-defined

-conversion is never represented by a CONVERT_EXPR
+conversion is never represented by a CONVERT_EXPR; instead, the

 function calls are made explicit.